helios-network/helios-core/helios-chain/modules/peggy/spec/08_params.md

 * `average_block_time`
 * `average_ethereum_block_time`

-These values are the average Injective Chain block time and Ethereum block time respectively and they are used to compute what the target batch timeout is.
+These values are the average Helios Chain block time and Ethereum block time respectively and they are used to compute what the target batch timeout is.
 It is important that governance updates these in case of any major, prolonged change in the time it takes to produce a block